Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

-The meaning of these characteristic values is that for given Froude number $F$ only the interference fringes whose order $n$ (and type) satisfies the inequalities $F<F_{c,d}^{(n)}$ are visible.
-Specifically, for $k_{max}=128$ the two-point interference effects are only visible if $F<F_{c}^{(0)}=1.898$.
-Explicit examples of what fringes are visible for given $F$ are also shown in Figures \ref{flow} (a)-(e), where the horizontal range was deliberately chosen to cover the $1\leqslant k\leqslant128$ interval.
-We note that there also are destructive fringes (not shown in Figure \ref{flow}) sandwiched between two neighboring constructive ones.
+For a given Froude number $F$, only the interference fringes whose order $n$ and type satisfy the inequalities $F<F_{c,d}^{(n)}$ are visible.
+For $k_{max}=128$ the two-point interference effects are only visible if $F<F_{c}^{(0)}=1.898$.
+Figure~\ref{flow} shows the visible fringes for several $F$, as the horizontal axis covers the range $1\leqslant k\leqslant 128$.
+The destructive fringes sandwiched between neighboring constructive ones are not shown.